Deadpikle/macOS-Rich-Text-Editor/README.md

 ### TODO

+- [ ] Convert to tabs instead of spaces
+- [ ] Starting bracket for function/conditional on same line as function name or conditional instead of next line
 - [ ] Create an example
 - [ ] Show how to call/use from Swift 3
 - [ ] Get this on Cocoapods